 Windows, doors and skylights, collectively known as fenestration products, are a major source of heat loss in Canadian homes.
 Fenestration products that qualify for the ENERGY STAR mark have been independently tested and certified to be among the most energy-efficient on the market, so installing them in your home will reduce your energy consumption and save you money.

-Homeowners who replace all of their old windows and doors with ENERGY STAR qualified products will typically save about 7 percent on their energy bills, depending on the number of windows and doors replaced, how old they are, and how much air leakage was occurring.
+Homeowners who replace all of their old windows and doors with ENERGY STAR qualified products will typically save about 7 to 12 percent on their energy bills, depending on the number of windows and doors replaced, how old they are, and how much air leakage was occurring.